pinkozz/biggest-number/README.md

    ```

 # Usage
-Once the program is up and running, users can interact with it through termina;.
+Once the program is up and running, users can interact with it through terminal.
 The program will return the biggest number from given file

 # Contributing
 Contributions to the biggest-number are welcome!
 If you'd like to contribute, please follow these steps: